 Complete dentures are called "conventional" or "immediate" according to when they are made and when they are inserted into the mouth.
 Immediate dentures are inserted immediately after the removal of the remaining teeth.
 To make this possible, the dentist takes measurements and makes the models of the patient`s jaws during a preliminary visit.

-An overdenture is a removable denture that fits over a small number of remaining natural teeth or implants.
+An overdenture is a removable denture that fits over a small number of remaining natural teeth.
 The natural teeth must be prepared to provide stability and support for the denture.

 Partial dentures are often a solution when several teeth are missing.
-Partial dentures can be made to be metal free in most cases.
+Partial dentures can be made metal free in most cases.